LxnChan/jellyfin-plugin-mirror/README.md

 Jellyfin is a Free Software Media System that puts you in control of managing and streaming your media.
 You can find more information in the homepage.

-This Repo mirrors all the plugins contained in the official Repo on ~~August 17, 2021~~ January 19, 2022, and uploads them to this Repo.
+The repository fully automatically mirrors all plugins contained in the official repository and uploads them to this repository at 1am UTC every Monday.

-~~The acceleration method uses the Github repository acceleration function of jsDlivr.~~
+The acceleration method uses the Github repository acceleration function of jsDlivr.

 The copyrights of all plugins in the Repo belong to their respective authors.
 If your rights are violated, please contact me to delete them.

-~~**The accelerated warehouse can be used in any country and region where jsDlivr is available, but it mainly serves China where the network situation is worrying due to GFW.
-If you can directly connect to the official repository of Jellyfin, please use the official source!**~~
+**The accelerated warehouse can be used in any country and region where jsDlivr is available, but it mainly serves China where the network situation is worrying due to GFW.
+If you can directly connect to the official repository of Jellyfin, please use the official source!**